 - Duration One day.
-Face to face training and assessment runs from 7:30am 5:00pm, and allow 2.5 hours for pre-study before you attend (all up approx 12 hours).
+Face to face training and assessment runs from 7:30am 5:00pm.
 Registration is at 7:20am. - Method Self-paced study before you attend, then face-to-face training and assessment when you're here.
 You will complete a written, calculations and practical assessment. - Location The course is conducted at our training venue, Unit 1/8 Day Rd, East Rockingham WA - This unit of competency is nationally recognised, those who complete this course successfully will be issued with a Statement of Attainment for TLILIC0003 Licence to operate a forklift. - Successful completion will allow you to apply for a Forklift (LF class) High Risk Work Licence with WorkSafe WA